TristanCacqueray/ispell-ai/README.md

 | ISPELL_AI_URL   | Service URL |
 | ISPELL_AI_KEY   | API Key     |
 | ISPELL_AI_MODEL | Model Name  |

-The goal is to integrate this tool with a `M-x ispell-ai-region` command, to interactively accept the changes.

 ## Install